sparsha-bhusal/Arch-Gnome-Customization/README.md

 # Arch-Gnome-Customization
 Modify your arch-linux Gnome desktop with beautiful things

-Please Dont Copy my repo and paste the exact things into a another repo and call yourselves the owner , I am just new to linux !

-The owners of the directories , I have just combined your repositories and I haven't stole them , Pls dont Sue me !

 # Installation

 Since the recent update , theres a install.sh !